Syringomyelia

 Causes

-The fluid build-up seen in syringomyelia may be a result of spinal cord trauma, tumors of the spinal cord, or birth defects.
+The fluid build-up seen in syringomyelia may be a result of spinal cord trauma

 The fluid-filled area (cavity) most often begins in the neck area.
 It expands slowly, putting pressure on the spinal cord and slowly causing damage.